-Kim Hess is nearing the end of a seven-part dream that has taken years to unfold.
+Kim Hess has completed a seven-part dream that has taken years to unfold.

 The Kosciusko closer is a relative breather for Hess, but it was hard earned.
 The Mount Vinson climb, which she described as “a perfect way to end all the big expeditions,” took roughly double the usual time required to reach the summit because of heavy winds, snow and clouds.

 Hess and her nine-person climbing team, which included her brother Steven, scaled the mountain in perpetual daylight, but when the sun went behind clouds, temperatures could quickly swing 60 degrees.
 The mercury plunged at times to 30 degrees below zero, sending the climbers scurrying into their tents.
 During the climb, they toiled through an eerie world of white and blue and gazed at an endless horizon.
 Time stood still without a setting sun.